Connecticut Horticultural Society

 1898 ~ 700 acres in the north end of Hartford is designed and developed into Keney Park.
 The Olmsted Brothers Landscape Architects guiding philosophy is “to preserve and to encourage wildness of vegetation, planting only native trees and shrubs…”

-1907 ~ Kalmia latifolia, the Mountain Laurel, becomes the Connecticut’s official flower.
+1907 ~ Kalmia latifolia, the Mountain Laurel, becomes Connecticut’s official flower.

-1911 ~ It is reported that at a CHS meeting, the CHS Secretary addressed the group stating that Eve could not have tempted Adam with an apple – but it might have been a pear.
+1911 ~ It is reported that at a Connecticut Horticultural Society (CT Hort) meeting, the Secretary addressed the group stating that Eve could not have tempted Adam with an apple – but it might have been a pear.

-190o ~ For 5th year in a row, late frost obliterates peach buds & CT Ag director declares “let the south grow peaches”.
-Apples become the crop of the future for CT.
+1900 ~ For 5th year in a row, late frost obliterates peach buds & CT Ag director declares “let the south grow peaches.”
+Apples become the crop of the future for Conn.
 More than 60 varieties are grown here today.

 1930 ~Flower shows become popular.
 Dahlias and Chrysanthemum shows are held regularly at the Old State House.
 The Hartford Florists Association holds 2-3 shows at the State Armory with great success.
 As a result, many more women become involved.
-CHS follows suit.
+CT Hort follows suit.

 1932 ~Lafayette Robertson is in charge of the Society’s show.
 Failed publicity and participation drains the Society’s assets of $4000.
 Thanks to by-law changes, and fundraising by the Ladies Corps who holds flower sales and membership drives for three years running, the society’s asset are restored.

-1940 ~ J.I. & Anna Rodale buy a farm in Emmaus PA; become acquainted with and excited about botanist Sir Albert Howard’s ideas on the connection between soil and health .
+1940 ~ J.I. & Anna Rodale buy a farm in Emmaus, Penn.; become acquainted with and excited about botanist Sir Albert Howard’s ideas on the connection between soil and health .
 They transform their property into a working organic farm with gardens dedicated to early organic research experiments.

-1954 ~ David Smith, later CHS president, arrives in USA from the UK.
+1954 ~ David Smith, later CT Hort president, arrives in USA from the UK.
 As director of Horticulture at White Flower Farm, he puts his personal stamp on the growth of Litchfield’s premier nursery and garden mail-order business for the next 36 years.
-CHS Honorary Member Rudy Favretti of Storrs joins CHS.
-He is also still a member today.
+CT Hort Honorary Member Rudy Favretti of Storrs joins CT Hort.
+Prof. Favretti is still a member today.

 1957 ~ Africanized honey bees escape a Brazilian lab and migrate north.
 By 1990, these “Killer Bees” panic the public with rumors of aggressive swarming.

-1959 ~ UConn students of horticulture become the beneficiaries of annual scholarships from CHS.
-Members raise funds throughout the year with raffles, auctions, and plants sales.
+1959 ~ UConn students of horticulture become the beneficiaries of annual scholarships from CT Hort.
+Members raise funds throughout the year with raffles, auctions and plants sales.

 1962 ~ Rachel Carson’s “Silent Spring” is published.
 It exposes the harmful effects of pesticides and other pollutants on the environment and wildlife.
 It is considered the inspiration for the environmental movement.

-1963 ~ CHS President Walls Bunnell of Farmington donates quarters to house the 1000+ books and pamphlets that have been in scattered storage around Hartford.
+1963 ~ CT Hort President Walls Bunnell of Farmington donates quarters to house the 1000+ books and pamphlets that have been in scattered storage around Hartford.
 Many books had been lost in the flood of August 1955 when a Trinity College basement was inundated.
 Finally, the important collection would be in one place: the W.W.
-Bunnell Library in Farmington, CT.
+Bunnell Library in Farmington, Conn.

-1965 ~ Nancy & Bob Shipman, of Glastonbury’s Shipman Nursery, join CHS and use the Thursday evening meetings as a date night… for the next 52 years.
+1965 ~ Nancy & Bob Shipman, of Glastonbury’s Shipman Nursery, join CT Hort and use the Thursday evening meetings as a date night… for the next 53 years.

 1972 ~ In September, Walter Cronkite reports the coming of the “New Ice Age”, and warns that temperatures will decrease continually for the next 10,000 years, according to scientists.

-1975 ~ John C. Willard, (CHS President, 1924) explains in retrospect, “Books without number have been written and are available to even the rankest amateur, but nothing takes the place of talking with the kind of down to earth gardeners that [attend our] meetings.
+1975 ~ John C. Willard, (CT Hort President, 1924) explains in retrospect, “Books without number have been written and are available to even the rankest amateur, but nothing takes the place of talking with the kind of down to earth gardeners that [attend our] meetings.”

-1977 ~ Friendship Tours launches a premier garden related travel program with CHS.
+1977 ~ Friendship Tours launches a premier garden related travel program with CT Hort.
 Guided by beloved Lois Isaacson, it takes us around the world visiting exquisite private and public gardens along the way.

-1987 ~ In our 100th year of educating gardeners, the Mehlquist Award is established to recognize a CT plantsman or woman who has had an impact on the art of gardening or has made an extraordinary contribution to the world of horticulture.
-The honor is named for CHS member Gustav A.L.
+1987 ~ In our 100th year of educating gardeners, the Mehlquist Award is established to recognize a Connecticut plantsman or woman who has had an impact on the art of gardening or has made an extraordinary contribution to the world of horticulture.
+The honor is named for CT Hort member Gustav A.L.
 Mehlquist (1906-1999), a world-renowned plant breeder and beloved UConn professor.

-1998 ~ The Giving Tree: a FUNdraising campaign brings in $30,000 for CHS to move its office & library to Rocky Hill.
+1998 ~ The Giving Tree: a FUNdraising campaign brings in $30,000 for CT Hort to move its office & library to Rocky Hill.

 2004 ~ “Like the 17th century gardeners who knew they could never recapture Eden, I know that, by gardening, I can never recapture the earth as it was before man tampered with it.
 But it is the closest I can get.”
-Rea Lubar Duncan, (1920-2004) NYT writer, CHS member, and columnist.
+Rea Lubar Duncan, (1920-2004) New York Times writer, CT Hort member, and columnist.

-2012 ~ CHS board of directors adds scholarships for the horticulture program at Naugatuck Valley Community College.
-The USDA adds zone 7a to CT.
+2010 ~ CT Hort board of directors votes to offer scholarships to students in the horticulture program at Naugatuck Valley Community College (NVCC).

-2013 ~ Nurseryman Dick Jaynes of Broken Arrow Nursery, Hamden is honored by CHS with a scholarship in his name to be given to a NVCC horticulture student each year.
+2013 ~ Nurseryman Dick Jaynes of Broken Arrow Nursery, Hamden is honored by CT Hort with a scholarship in his name to be given to a NVCC horticulture student each year.

-2014 ~ Celebrating 55 years of scholarship giving CHS invites scholars back.
-Members hear about scholars’ successes in horticulture and the impact of their CHS scholarship.
-At UConn, three namesake scholarships are awarded occur annually: Ludwig Hoffman, David J.A.
+2014 ~ Celebrating 55 years of scholarship giving CT Hort invites scholars back.
+Members hear about scholars’ successes in horticulture and the impact of their CT Hort scholarship.
+At UConn, three namesake scholarships are awarded annually: Ludwig Hoffman, David J.A.
 Smith, and Pat Carpenter.

-2017 ~ As we celebrate 130 years of educating gardeners, Friendship Tours celebrates 40 years of fabulous garden adventures with CHS.
+2020 ~ As we celebrate 130 years of educating gardeners, Friendship Tours celebrates 40 years of fabulous garden adventures with CT Hort.
 Membership has grown to 600+.
-We have participated in more than 40 commercial flower shows across the years communicating our Mission.
-Thousands have attended our hands-on workshops, symposiums, and monthly program meetings.
+We have communicated our Mission at more than 40 commercial flower shows across the years.
+Thousands have attended our hands-on workshops, symposiums and monthly program meetings.
 And we plan for the next 130!